 - Certain funds held by the trust may invest in securities rated below investment grade and considered to be "junk" securities.
 These securities are considered to be speculative and are subject to greater market and credit risks.
 Accordingly, the risk of default is higher than investment grade securities.
-In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - The trust's investment objective is to provide a high level of total after-tax return, including attractive tax-advantaged income.
+In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - The trust may invest in securities of small and mid-size companies.
+These securities are often more volatile and have lower trading volumes than securities of larger companies.
+Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust's investment objective is to provide a high level of total after-tax return, including attractive tax-advantaged income.
 The attractiveness of investing in securities that generate tax-qualified dividends in relation to other investment alternatives may be affected by changes in federal income tax laws and regulations, including changes in the qualified dividend income provisions.
 Distributions from the trust may be subject to the alternative minimum tax. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.